-Hi.
-It’s Lois in the kitchen at Recipe Idea Shop.
-I brought this delicious Gluten Free Pasta Niçoise Salad to a recent potluck luncheon (also called “carry-ins” in the U.S. South) at Valley Friends Quaker Meeting.
 This pasta salad contains gluten free pasta, green beans, white beans, tomatoes, onions and olives in a vinaigrette.
-Although I modified it, this recipe originally comes from Robin Robertson’s Vegan Planet.
-Robertson has several awesome vegan cookbooks.
+It’s super delicious and nutritious.
+Although I modified it, the recipe originally comes from Robin Robertson’s Vegan Planet.
+Robertson has several awesome vegan cookbooks that I love.

 When I go to pot luck suppers, I usually bring a main dish that I am sure I can eat since I am unable to eat gluten or dairy without having health problems.
-I also find that people usually tend to bring desserts or salads to these dinners.
+I also find that people usually tend to bring desserts or salads to these dinners, don’t you?

 Avoid Processed Foods